JChover/Python_Crash_Course/README.md

 - Better understanding of Git and GitHub.
 - How to set up and use PyCharm.
 - How to set up and use Jupyter Notebooks.
-- All the syntax and modifiers of the .md files.
+- All the syntax and modifiers of the Markdown (.md) files.
+- Basic understanding of Python Built-in libraries.
+- Basic understanding of Pygame library.
+- Basic understanding of MatPlotLib and Plotly libraries.
+- Basic understanding of Django.

 ## Conclusions
 What are my conclusion after reading this book.